aradzie/keybr.com/docs/translations_report.md

 # Spanish

-Translated: 422 messages, 4989 words
+Translated: 420 messages, 4958 words

-Untranslated: 6 messages, 165 words
+Untranslated: 8 messages, 195 words

 * *Top accuracy*
 * *Average accuracy*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*
 * *<h1>Keyboard Layouts</h1><p>These charts visualize the effic...*

 # Estonian

-Translated: 410 messages, 5020 words
+Translated: 408 messages, 4989 words

-Untranslated: 18 messages, 134 words
+Untranslated: 20 messages, 164 words

 * *GO!*
 * *Books*